It’s always a challenge for small businesses and freelancers to find clients without the help of marketing teams and giant advertising budgets.

 Your network is one of the most valuable tools you have, and as well as being a great support they can help you grow your business.

-4. Hosting and attending events
+4. Host and attend events

 Networking at events is hard, but important.
 Even better than networking as an attendee is networking as a speaker – some coworking spaces provide opportunities for members to host their own events by hiring out event spaces, or as part of member programming, allowing them to either run their own larger event or use the coworking space’s programming as a platform.